mwager/atonego/readme.md

 ### Socket IO

+__UPDATE:__ We do not use socket io anymore as its kind of senseless having an open connection in a todo-app.
+PUSH notifications should be enough.
+If you want to use websockets via phonegap on iOS, better do not use socketio version 0.9.

 The app always crashed on resume after a (little) longer run.
 I was about to give up, then I found [this](https://issues.apache.org/jira/browse/CB-2301)

-SocketIO's "auto reconnect" somehow crashed the app on my iphone (seg fault!).
+SocketIO's "auto reconnect" somehow crashed the app on the iOS test devices (seg fault!).
 As a workaround I disconnect the websocket connection on Phonegap's `pause`-event, and manually re-connect (using same socket/connection again) on the `resume`-event.

 See also: